 Dr Armstrong welcomes approaches from prospective postgraduate students.
 He is currently supervising five PhD students.

-PhD theses supervised to completion (by year of viva):
+PhD (and other research) theses supervised to completion (by year of viva):

 2021 Dr Dan Cutts, “Layered kingship in early Anglo-Saxon England” (took over lead supervision in 2020 from D Dumville, with D Parsons as external second supervisor)